Market town: Norway

 In Norway, the medieval market town (Norwegian: kjøpstad and kaupstad from the Old Norse kaupstaðr) was a town which had been granted commerce privileges by the king or other authorities.
 The citizens in the town had a monopoly over the purchase and sale of wares, and operation of other businesses, both in the town and in the surrounding district.

 Norway developed market towns at a much later period than other parts of Europe.
 The reasons for this late development are complex but include the sparse population, lack of urbanisation, no real manufacturing industries and no cash economy.
 The first market town was created in 11th century Norway, to encourage businesses to concentrate around specific towns.
 King Olaf established a market town at Bergen in the 11th century, and it soon became the residence of many wealthy families.
 Import and export was to be conducted only through market towns, to allow oversight of commerce and to simplify the imposition of excise taxes and customs duties.
 This practice served to encourage growth in areas which had strategic significance, providing a local economic base for the construction of fortifications and sufficient population to defend the area.
 It also served to restrict Hanseatic League merchants from trading in areas other than those designated.

-Norway included a subordinate category to the market town, the "small seaport" (Norwegian lossested or ladested), which was a port or harbor with a monopoly to import and export goods and materials in both the port and a surrounding outlying district.
+Norway included a subordinate category to the market town, the "small seaport" (Norwegian lossested or ladested), which was a port or harbour with a monopoly to import and export goods and materials in both the port and a surrounding outlying district.
 Typically, these were locations for exporting timber, and importing grain and goods.
 Local farm goods and timber sales were all required to pass through merchants at either a small seaport or a market town prior to export.
 This encouraged local merchants to ensure trading went through them, which was so effective in limiting unsupervised sales (smuggling) that customs revenues increased from less than 30% of the total tax revenues in 1600 to more than 50% of the total taxes by 1700.

 Norwegian "market towns" died out and were replaced by free markets during the 19th century.
 After 1952, both the "small seaport" and the "market town" were relegated to simple town status.